phatak-dev/blog/_posts/2014-12-15-implementing-shuffle-in-mesos.md

 ## Using the shuffle to implement hadoop word count

 The following code uses our shuffle to implement word count.
-Here we do the mapping inline and only use combiner and reducer functionality.
+Here we do the mapping inline , only implement combiner and reducer functionality.

 {% highlight scala %}
   val paragraph = List("hello how are you how are you i am fine let's go till end how are you","hello how are you u asked me")

 val twoSplits = paragraph.flatMap(value => value.split(" ")).map(value => (value, 1)).splitAt(10)